 Even after their salvation, the Shoshone pupfish swam perilously close to extinction.
 A single mishap could have wiped out their genetic record forever.
 One almost did.
 The water level began to drop.
-The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of human-made streams and pools, constantly fed with circulating water and regularly cleaned.
+The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of human-made streams and pools, constantly fed with clean water.

 In all, the size of their habitat is not much larger than the swimming pool at the campground only a few steps away.
 But that small amount of care was enough for the Shoshone pupfish to thrive with a present-day population in the thousands.

 But the Shoshone pupfish’s success is not the whole story.
 They are only one of over a hundred species of pupfish.
 And they are one of the lucky ones.
 How did pupfish get trapped in these desert puddles?
 How did the guppy-sized fish find itself at the center of a modern jobs-versus-environment controversy?
 For the answers, we must begin by looking back thousands of years.

 Following the last Ice Age, ancient lakes in present-day Nevada and Utah rivaled today’s Great Lakes.
 As the climate changed overtime, the prehistoric lakes shrank into smaller and smaller ponds, soon becoming isolated desert lakes or springs.
 The Great Salt Lake is the largest of these remnants, but most are small seeps.
 Much of the intermountain West is old lakebed.
 Swimming in those ancient lakes: the pupfish’s ancestor.